Menu

 Foundation

-Founded as Projet Ubuzima by Prof. Joep Lange from the University of Amsterdam.
+Founded as Projet Ubuzima by Prof. Joep Lange from the University of Amsterdam, bringing meticulous, community-based health research in Rwanda.

 2004